-The Site is located in a commercial and industrial area of the Hunts Point section of the Bronx.
-The Site is an approximate 2.79-acre lot contained within one tax lot identified on New York City tax maps as Block 2781, Lot 1.
+The Site is in a commercial and industrial area of the Hunts Point section of the Bronx.
+The Site is an approximately 17.25-acre lot contained primarily within one tax lot identified on New York City tax maps as Block 2781, Lot 440 with a small portion (0.12 acres) located within Block 2781, Lot 1.
 The Site is zoned M3-1 (Manufacturing).